 What It Is

-Model 02 The Milestone Ask Timed to emotional peak moments — highest conversion rate of any model
+Model 02 The Milestone Ask Timed to approved member-success moments and measured by trigger

 What It Is